EnigmaVSSUT/Induction-2023/Out Reach/UI UX/README.md

 - User flow should be animated starting from Landing page to Home page (Example: You can add splash screen).
 - Your design should look like atleast like real web application.
-- Creativity in design will be more preferable
+- Creativity and Prototyping in design will be more preferable.

 ## Evaluation